B-UMMI/chewBBACA/README.md

 `--cpu` Number of cpus to use

-`-t` (Optional but recommended, contact for new species) taxon name (e.g. Streptococcus agalactiae).
-It will call the taxon-specific file to be used for training prodigal

 `--bsr` (Optional) Minimum BSR for defining locus similarity.
 Default at 0.6.

+`--ptf` (Optional but recommended, contact for new species) path to file of prodigal training file to use.

 **Outputs:**

-One fasta file per gene in the `-o`directory that is created.
+One fasta file per gene in the `-o` directory that is created.
 The fasta file names are the given according the FASTA annotation for each coding sequence.

 **Optional:**